Uniswap/org-v1/src/pages/docs/v2/02-technical-considerations/02-using-permit.md

 # ERC-712

 In vanilla ERC-20 token contracts, owners may only register approvals by directly calling a function which uses `msg.sender` to permission itself.
-With meta-approvals, ownership and permissioning are derived from a signature passed into the function by the caller, sometimes referred to as the relayer.
+With meta-approvals, ownership and permissioning are derived from a signature passed into the function by the caller (sometimes referred to as the relayer).
 Because signing data with Ethereum private keys can be a tricky endeavor, Uniswap V2 relies on [ERC-712](https://eips.ethereum.org/EIPS/eip-712), a signature standard with widespread community support, to ensure user safety and wallet compatibility.

 ## Domain Separator